Salamence064/Slot-Car-Derby/README.md

 Thomas Ducote 832008563 thomas-ducote@tamu.edu

+The .obj file for the car model is from Free3D: https://free3d.com/3d-model/ultracompact-car-v1--571349.html

 For compilation you will need to have GLFW, GLEW, GLM, and EIGEN3.
 They should be stored in your environment variables as GLFW_DIR, GLEW_DIR, GLM_INCLUDE_DIR, and EIGEN3_INCLUDE_DIR respectively.
 To compile run the following commands:
 * `mkdir build`